igrigorik/em-http-request/README.md

 [![Gem Version](https://badge.fury.io/rb/ably-em-http-request.svg)](http://rubygems.org/gems/ably-em-http-request)
 [![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/ably-forks/em-http-request/ci.yml)](https://github.com/ably-forks/em-http-request/actions/workflows/ci.yml)

 **Note:** This is Ably’s fork of https://github.com/igrigorik/em-http-request.
 We created it to fix a TLS-related issue in the original library, which seems to be no longer maintained.
 This fork exists to be used inside our [ably-ruby SDK](https://github.com/ably/ably-ruby).
 We have only made the changes required to be able to distribute this library as a separate gem; in particular, most of the documentation still refers to the original library.
+The constant names used in this fork have been changed so as not to clash with the original library.

 Async (EventMachine) HTTP client, with support for: